-The online Master of Science in Health Communication requires 40 credit hours and can be completed in 18 to 20 months of part-time study.
-Individuals who hold an Accreditation in Public Relations (APR) credential may be able to waive two required courses (8 credit hours), which allows them to potentially complete the program in as few as 14 months.
-The ten-course program is multidisciplinary, examining how health communication intersects with health literacy, marketing, digital media, and public relations.
+The online Master of Science in Health Communication requires 32 credit hours and can be completed in 16 to 18 months.
+The eight-course program is multidisciplinary, examining how health communication intersects with health literacy, marketing, digital media, and public relations.
 The curriculum teaches students how to understand and communicate complex health information, in areas ranging from disease to nutrition, in an effective manner to professionals in the health industry and the general public at-large.

 The program’s courses broadly cover foundational principles of marketing and public relations within the context of health communication.
 Students receive an introduction to public health-focused topics such as epidemiology and the biology of disease, along with practical instruction in research methodologies and advanced writing for health communicators.
 Other courses cover topics such as the American health care system, contemporary public relations and health care marketing, media relations, interactive marketing communications, visual communications, and social media strategies and tactics.
 Through this curriculum, students develop an understanding of ethical health communication practices and gain skills in analyzing, developing, and implementing strategic scientific and health messaging strategies for targeted audiences.